cpske/ISP/index.md

 * Introduction to Database - *this may be moved to week 7 if not enough time*
   - [Brief Introduction to Database](database/Database-Basics.pdf)
 * Database Exercise
-  - Database practice in class: <https://cpske.github.io/ISP/assignment/week6/database-exercise>
+  - Database practice in class: <https://cpske.github.io/ISP/assignment/week6/database-exercise> <!-- should be week7 -->
   - View & describe the KU Polls database schema using a database browser.

 #### Assignment